leithdm/lethalapps/TESTING.md

 ## Testing User stories

-RESULT: :white_check_mark: denotes items that have been successfully implemented.

 Result: All user stories passed.

+*note: :white_check_mark: denotes items that have been successfully implemented.*

 "**__As an owner, I__** ______________________________________________"